hypirion/primes/README.md

 [com.hypirion/primes "0.1.0"]
 ```

-From there, it's really easy to get working with primes:
+From there, it's really easy to get working with primes.
+Have a look at
+<http://hypirion.github.com/primes/> for the documentation and list of different
+functions.

+### Example usage

 ```clj
 (require '[com.hypirion.primes :as p])